Bipolar disorder vitamins,

 Ray Sahelian, M.D.

 Bipolar disorder is a long-term illness with a variable course.
 Some of the symptoms may include mania, an excessively elevated, expansive, and irritable mood; increased libido; decreased need for sleep; rapid speech; racing thoughts; increased activity and agitation; occasional delusions.
 It may also include periods of depression and other symptoms such as excessive guilt; anhedonia (absence of pleasure); or thoughts of death.
 This condition has a high relapse rate.
 A vast majority of the hospitalizations for treatment of bipolar disorder are repeat admissions.
+Patients with bipolar disorder spend more time depressed than manic.

 for bipolar disorder, vitamins, herbs, supplements and natural remedy